 Spring skiing in April

-Skiing in March is fantastic, but too be honest, the conditions are more like winter than spring.
+Skiing in March and April is fantastic, but too be honest, the conditions are more like winter than spring.
 We hit Sunshine Village last weekend and there was new snow overnight.
 We typically get a good dump of snow every March, which makes it a legit skiing month.
-But come March, skiing isn’t on many people’s radar, so the resorts are way less crowded.
+But come April, spring skiing isn’t on many people’s radar, so the resorts are way less crowded.

 There’s great snow coverage in Banff and with the warmer weather, you’ll score many a bluebird day.
 We’re lucky our season lasts so long and because of that, April is the true spring skiing month.
 During this time, the snow is softer and can gravitate towards slushier by the end of the day.
 End of March, early April is hands down my favourite time of year to go snowboarding.